Urinary Tract Infection (UTI) in Cats

 General Cost to Treat a Cat UTI

 The cost to treat urinary infections in cats varies widely depending on what other underlying issues are present.
-To diagnose a urinary tract infection with veterinary examination will likely cost around $200-$300.
+To diagnose a urinary tract infection with a veterinary examination, it will cost around $100-$120.
+If a culture is needed, additional costs may be around $200.

 However, other tests are typically needed to look for underlying reasons.
 These vary and can cost an additional $100 to $500, depending on what your cat needs.

 Most veterinarians will recommend you return with your cat for a retest of the urine to ensure the infection is gone before antibiotics are over.
 This is a critical step, because if the infection is not gone when antibiotics are stopped the infection will immediately come back and perhaps get even worse than the first time.
-This re-test will likely cost an additional $200-$300.
+This re-test will likely cost around $50.

 Some cats have crystals in their urine and possibly stones in their urinary system.
 If this is the case, your veterinarian will recommend a prescription diet.
 There are no over-the-counter diets that prevent crystals and stones.
 The cost of these diets is approximately $75-$100 per month and would need to be given for the rest of your cat’s life.